jamesmh/coravel/DocsV2/docs/Queuing/README.md

 services.AddQueue();
 ```

-The, you inject an instance of the `Coravel.Queuing.Interfaces.IQueue` interface into your controller, etc.
+Then you inject an instance of the `Coravel.Queuing.Interfaces.IQueue` interface into your controller, etc.

 ```csharp
 IQueue _queue;